 The Takeaway

-If you’re looking for something that’s eco-friendly, safe, easy to operate, and more efficient, it’s best to go with a burning fireplace.
+If you’re looking for something eco-friendly, safe, easy to operate, and more efficient, it’s best to go with a burning fireplace.

 But if you prefer the traditional feel of wood logs burning, you should stick with the wood-burning fireplace.